-00093
+Olullieticement of the bicket.

-Date of intend ded picketing:
+ate of intended picketing:

-Commencem ent Time:
+ommencement Time:

-Union(s) invo lved:
+nion(s) involved:

-on official(s) in charge:
+ame of union official(s) in charge:

-o:

-o:
+9

+Union Tel No:

+Union Fax No:

-Name of con vener(s) in charge:
+Name of convener(s) in charge:

-ë
+Tel No:

-emises or site(s) where picketing is contemplated:
+Name of premises or site(s) where picketing is contemplated:

-venue (other than a company's premises) where picketing is intended d, if any:
+Address of venue (other than a company's premises) where picketing is intended, if any:

-2.6 The company and the Association will notify the union of the contact details of the company and Association's representative(be responsible for communication with the convener or the marsh employee representatives, at the company should the need arise. s) who will

-2.7 In the event that any meetings are required between the parties in 2.5 above, at least two (2) of the employee representatives must at the meeting as employee representatives shall remain responsi Act as representatives of picketing employees Maintain order amongst picketing employees Assist with communication between company representatives and employees. be present ble to:
+- 2.6 The company and the Association will notify the union of the name and contact details of the company and Association's representative(s) who will be responsible for communication with the convener or the marshals and the employee representatives, at the company should the need arise. - 2.7 In the event that any meetings are required between the parties in paragraph 2.5 above, at least two (2) of the employee representatives must be present at the meeting as employee representatives shall remain responsible to: - · Act as representatives of picketing employees - Maintain order amongst picketing employees - Assist with communication between company representatives, the union and employees.

-PICKETING AREAS AND ACCESS
+3. PICKETING AREAS AND ACCESS

-- 3.1 Access to a company's premises and demarcated picketing areas shall, where necessary, be determined by parties' members at site level before such picketing commences. - 3.2 The employer will ensure that toilet facilities and access to drinking water is available to picketing participants at the onset of the picket whether the demarcated picketing area is on or outside the company premises. - 3.3 Access to the employer's premises shall be limited to the employees and labour ordinarily employed and/or working at such premises. - 3.4 If the only sanitary and or drinking water facilities available are on the Employer's premises, management will control access to the facilities, the latter which will include, but not be limited to, determining the number of participants who may at any one time have access to the premises, the facilities that may be used, as well as the area / pathway that may be accessed.
+- 3.1 Access to a company's premises and demarcated picketing areas shall, where necessary, be determined by parties' members at site level before such picketing commences. - 3.2 The employer will ensure that toilet facilities and access to drinking water is available to picketing participants at the onset of the picket whether the demarcated picketing area is on or outside the company premises.

+- 3.3 Access to the employer's premises shall be limited to the employees and labour ordinarily employed and/or working at such premises. - 3.4 If the only sanitary and or drinking water facilities available are on the Employer's premises, management will control access to the facilities, the latter which will include, but not be limited to, determining the number of participants who may at any one time have access to the premises, the facilities that may be used, as well as the area / pathway that may be accessed.
 The participants will be obliged to behave in an orderly and lawful manner while using such facilities and will not in any way disrupt any business operations. - 3.5 All participants in the picket who enter and leave the premises for the purpose of accessing the abovementioned facilities may be searched.
 Those who unreasonably refuse to be searched shall not be granted access to the facilities.